spiqagit/jun-clinic/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **Knowledge Graph Support**
 Improve your website's search appearance with SEO Knowledge panel.

-* **Google Site Links and Search Box**
-Our SEO markup can help you get sitelinks and search box for your brand.

 * **Table of Contents**
 Automatically generate a table of content, customize headings, anchors, and you can also hide or reorder the headings.